rmountjoy92/VectorCloud/README.md

 ## Eventually
 * set up uWSGI
-* make pages load more dynamically
-* create 'waiting on vector' animated .gif for load times
 * create a 'control' page that contains the remote control SDK example
 * plugin manager
 * manage photos and videos